Tanp7/mp/README.md

 - My team, exists totally 3 people, and both of them do not know github, and sure, they do not know git.<br>
 - So, I have to upload by myself.
-## We decide to make a miniprogram like the tomatoes clocks
+## We decide to make a miniprogram about the tomatoes clocks
-> It's like a clock to help people working more healthy.
+> It's a clock to help people working more healthy.
 🍺